-Key financial highlights for fiscal year 2018 are as follows:
+Key financial highlights for fiscal year 2020 are as follows:

-- (1) On the government-wide financial statements, the assets and deferred outflows of the School District exceeded liabilities and deferred inflows by \$4.1 million. - (2) The School District had \$22.9 million in expenses relating to governmental activities; only \$16.8 million of these expenses are offset by program specific charges for services and grants and contributions.
-General revenues (primarily property and sales taxes) of \$8.3 million, along with the School District's beginning net position, were adequate to provide for these programs. - (3) On the government-wide financial statements, the School District reported deferred inflows of resources of \$2.6 million and deferred outflows of resources of \$3.5 million related to defined benefit pension plans and OPEB plans recognized by the implementation of GASB No. 75.
+- (1) In fiscal year 2020, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
+The primary objective of this statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
+That objective is accomplished by postponing the effective dates of certain provisions in statements and Implementation Guides that first became effective or are scheduled to become effective for period beginning after June 15, 2018, and later.
+The School District delayed the adoption of GASB Statements No. 84 and No. 90. - (2) On the government-wide financial statements, the assets and deferred outflows of the School District exceeded liabilities and deferred inflows by \$9.3 million. - (3) The School District had \$25.6 million in expenses relating to governmental activities; only \$18.0 million of these expenses are offset by program specific charges for services and grants and contributions.
+General revenues (primarily property and sales taxes) of \$9.3 million, were adequate to provide for these programs. - (4) On the government-wide financial statements, the School District reported deferred inflows of resources of \$5.0 million and deferred outflows of resources of \$6.3 million related to defined benefit pension plans and OPEB plan recognized by the implementation of GASB No. 68 and No. 75. - (5) The general fund (the primary operating fund), ended the fiscal year with a fund balance of \$6.9 million, a slight decrease of \$10 thousand from the prior fiscal year.